 Uppsala University is the Nordic region’s oldest university, founded in 1477 and ranked among the top 100 universities in the world.

-Uppsala have more than 40,000 students and nearly 5,000 researchers and teachers conduct world-leading research within a wide range of courses.
+Uppsala University has more than 40,000 students and nearly 5,000 researchers and teachers conduct world-leading research within a wide range of disciplines.

-Uppsala Municipality is also 2018’s global winner in WWF:s international One Planet City Challenge!
-Uppsala were rewarded thanks to the cross-sector sustainability interventions and a strong focus on sustainable mobility solutions.
+Uppsala municipality is also 2018’s global winner in WWF’s international One Planet City Challenge!
+Uppsala wase rewarded thanks to the cross-sector sustainability interventions and a strong focus on sustainable mobility solutions.
 They developed their research environment of the highest international class, building on global collaboration and connections.
 Uppsala University will provide you with the powerful tools you need to conduct cutting-edge research.

 TU Bergakademie Freiberg

 TU Bergakademie Freiberg is the oldest mining university in the world.
 After being founded in 1765, within a few decades it became known globally as the leading higher education institution for mining and metallurgy.